 - Add the defrosted prawns and the frozen peas plus the soy sauce and sesame oil and stir everything together.
 Cook for 5 more minutes until the prawns are pink and slightly curled.
 They should be fully cooked and piping hot.

-I am linking this up to Recipe of the Week and Tasty Tuesdays.
+I am linking this up to Cook Blog Share.